 Beyond Twitter, and the odd private Facebook group, I find that almost a lot of the most useful things I hear come from email lists.
-So I’ve gone through my favourite lists to find my top four*.
+So I’ve gone through my favourite lists to find my top five.

 Matt Muir’s weekly emails are an amusing mixture of rants, music and technology.
 But what makes them really stand out is his list, every week, of major social network changes.
 The number of Facebook announcements weekly alone is boggling – add in the other social networks and it’s astounding Matt keeps on top of them.
 But he does – and we all benefit.